Home/Facial Plastic Surgery/Eyelid Surgery

 What Sets Dr. Weintraub Apart

 Dr. Weintraub has always been blessed with a strong aesthetic sense.
 He possesses a unique blend of medical science and artwork, as it truly is artwork that he performs on the human form.
-His attention to detail ensures that he gets the best results possible, and he is meticulous about everything he does, from pre-op to post-op care and beyond.*
+His attention to detail ensures that he gets the best results possible, and he is meticulous about everything he does, from pre-op to post-op care and beyond.* Highly experienced in facial procedures like eyelid surgery, Dr. Weintraub has been recognized by several publications for his expertise and dedication.
+In 2024, he was named one of America’s Best Plastic Surgeons by Newsweek in the categories of facelift and eyelid surgery.

 He studied medicine at Cornell during a time when core values were emphasized, and it is on these values that he bases his practice.
 He believes that physicians should be humble and respectful, and should never lose sight that the person they are operating on is exactly that: a person possessing real-life issues and concerns.
 The chairmen of the department of general surgery at Cornell at the time, Dr. Tom Shires, along with another luminary, Dr. Leon Morgenstern of Cedars-Sinai, taught Dr. Weintraub that “The operating room is a sacred place.
 It’s a very serious place.
 Never be cavalier about surgery.”